letsencrypt/boulder/docs/logging.md

 secure hash, but is intended to let us catch corruption in the log system.
 This is a short chunk of base64 encoded data near the beginning of the log line.
 It is consumed by cmd/log-validator.

+## When to Log

+We try to limit Boulder to only outputting two kinds of logs:

+1. Exactly one log line per request, output by the WFE; and
+2. Exactly one log line per auditable event, such as signing an object, output by whichever component performed the auditable action.

+This limits the number of log lines we have to store, and limits the number of different kinds of log lines one might have to parse to derive metrics.

+There are exceptions to the above.
+The most obvious category of exception is asynchronous activity that might fail, such as submitting final certificates to informational CT logs.
+In such cases, the log line cannot be replaced by a returned error object, because there is no pending gRPC or web request to return to.
+If these logs become problematic, we should consider methods of sampling them, or replacing them solely with metrics.